 More than anything, we’re looking for artists that are entrepreneurial, community-minded, and passionate about helping to build a local movement.

 All artists are expected to hold regular studio/gallery hours that are open to the public for sales, tours and simple meet-and-greets.
 Artists also are asked to give back and engage with the broader Kinston/Lenoir County community.
-Accepted artists must sign a year-long lease.
-After the first year, the lease will run month-to-month.
+Accepted artists must sign a year-long lease and commit to one year in the program.

 How to apply

-We ask that you submit an application through our online portal and be sure to include work samples.
-We will consider the next round of applications to our Artist Relocation Program in late July 2018.
+We ask that you submit an application through our online portal and email work samples to firstname.lastname@example.org.
+We will consider the next round of applications to our Artist Relocation Program in January 2019.
 All applications are reviewed by a selection committee.